kasun04/ecs-template-sfdc-opportunity-updates-to-db/README.md

-# Integration Template: Salesforce to Database - Add Opportunity updates to a DB.
+# Salesforce to Database - Add Opportunity updates to a DB.

 ## Integration Use Case